Josh-BOD/TJ_tool/Setup/ANALYSIS_QUESTIONS.md

 **What data fields are available from TrafficJunky?**

-Please review the TJ API documentation or export a sample report and list available fields:
+Please review the TJ API documentation or export a sample report and list available fields: Will need to check yourself

 **Available Fields**:
 ```